luiscoco/AzureFunctions_CreateFunctionInVisualStudio2022/README.md

 The method **Run** is the function's entry point.
 It accepts an HttpRequest object (triggered by either a **GET or POST HTTP request**), and it's decorated with the **[HttpTrigger]** attribute

-The AuthorizationLevel.Function specifies that the function requires a valid function key for access
+The **AuthorizationLevel.Function** specifies that the function requires a valid function key for access

-Logging and Response: Inside the Run method, the function logs a message using _logger.LogInformation
+**Logging and Response**: Inside the Run method, the function logs a message using **_logger.LogInformation**

-The method returns an OkObjectResult with a message "Welcome to Azure Functions!", which corresponds to an HTTP 200 OK response
+The method returns an **OkObjectResult** with a message "Welcome to Azure Functions!", which corresponds to an HTTP 200 OK response

 ## 12. Configure and register the Services in the middleware (Program.cs)